OmarShawky1/ACU/README.md

       2. Ask mentors.
       3. Have access to *life-after-grad* channel which provides help with ACU Services (everything on the left side of the aforementioned Mind Map) and *internships* channel.
    3. **IMPORTANT NOTE**: All the benefits are limited.
 For example, people asking questions in Princeton Algorithms Part 1 Week 6 will help people in Week 5, and the hierarchy goes on.
 The student receives a single warning if they do not offer help as they were helped.
 The second time, he is banned.
 (Reason in [Members Explanation](./README-Explanation.md#members))
+2. @Alumni: Like @Student but with industry/academic experience and looking for career advancement.
-2. Trusted (@Trusted):
+3. Trusted (@Trusted):
    1. Who are @Trusted?
 People supporting the community.
 They are nominated by 2+ @Trusted.
-They are offered quite much more help as compared to @Student.
+They are offered quite much more help as compared to @Student/@Alumni.
    2. What are their benefits?
       1. Have access to the real server (entire ACU Services which is $3X$ what @Student has access to).
       2. Have full access to exclusive resources that are only available to them.